Virgin Radio UK: Sister stations

 Wireless launched two new Virgin-branded DAB+ spin-off stations on 21 December 2018.
 Virgin Radio Anthems plays guitar-based classics from the 1980s and 1990s.
 Virgin Radio Chilled features acoustic singer-songwriters and is designed to unwind and relax.
 Both stations broadcast The Chris Evans Breakfast Show.
 When Virgin Anthems launched in December 2018, the station changed its slogan to "The Chris Evans Breakfast Show and Classic Tracks".
+On 31 March 2025, Virgin Radio Anthems was rebranded as Virgin Radio Legends.

 On 30 December 2019, Virgin Radio UK launched a third digital spin-off station – Virgin Radio Groove – on DAB+.
-It consists of motown, soul and disco music and broadcasts The Chris Evans Breakfast Show at breakfast.
+It consisted of motown, soul and disco music and broadcasts The Chris Evans Breakfast Show at breakfast.
+The station closed in 2022.

 In June 2021 a temporary station launched for the LGBTQ+ community, Virgin Radio Pride; It featured many different programmes and documentaries presented by a wide variety of presenters.
-Virgin Radio Pride returned for a second run during summer 2022.
+Virgin Radio Pride returned for further temporary runs in summer of 2022, 2023 and 2024.
+Whereas the Anthems and Chilled stations broadcast nationally on Sound Digital, Virgin Radio Pride and other pop-ups have typically broadcast on News UK-owned SwitchDigital's DAB multiplexes in London and central-belt Scotland.

-On 1 September 2022, the sister station Virgin Radio 80s Plus was launched, which play the artists from the 1980s, plus the best music from the late 1970s and early 1990s.
+On 1 September 2022, the sister station Virgin Radio 80s Plus was launched, which plays the artists of the 1980s, plus the best music from the late 1970s and early 1990s.
 Virgin Radio 80s Plus can be heard online, on smart speakers across the UK and on DAB in Greater London and the Central Belt of Scotland.
-It replaces Virgin Radio Pride on DAB radio.
+It replaced Virgin Radio Groove on DAB radio in London and Scotland (the slot having been used during the summer by that year's run of Virgin Radio Pride).
+On 17 September 2025, Virgin Radio 80s Plus was rebranded as Virgin Radio 80s.